Which AI copilots integrate with Zendesk? A complete 2026 guide

 -

-Total Control & Confident Testing: It has a customizable workflow engine and a powerful simulation mode, so you can test it on thousands of your past tickets before you launch.
+Control & Testing: Includes a customizable workflow engine and a simulation mode to test on past tickets before launch.

 -